 Designed for creators and multitasking the 21:9 aspect ratio with 5120 x 2160 resolution provides users with ample working space.
 PIP and PBP modes allow users to view content from multiple sources simultaneously and select an audio source to play.

-VESA display HDR 600 this display is VESA DisplayHDR 600 certified, meeting specific color and brightness standards for a rich, vivid HDR viewing experience.
+VESA display HDR 600 display is VESA DisplayHDR 600 certified, meeting specific color and brightness standards for a rich, vivid HDR viewing experience.
 It can be used for color-sensitive work thanks to 98% and 100% coverage of the DCI-P3 and sRGB color spaces, respectively.

 Creator OSD is a downloadable software that provides users with color accuracy and color gamut adjustments, so they can be adjusted to best suit the task at hand.
 It also provides an actual size preview so users can check the job before printing.
 The included stand offers tilt, swivel, and height adjustment for an optimal viewing experience.